 - Please wash your hands in our clinical area prior to being seated for your appointment and prior to leaving our clinic after your appointment.

-- We have temporarily closed our beverage area, candy wall, tech bar, game area, and removed all magazines from our waiting areas.
+- We have temporarily closed our beverage area, tech bar, game area, and removed all magazines from our waiting areas.

 - Please brush your teeth prior to your appointment, as brushing stations have been temporarily closed.

 - To provide our highest level of protection, we will be scheduling according to appointment type and risk level of the procedure.
-For example, routine adjustments, growth checkups, and Invisalign scans will be seen together.
-The appointments requiring use of dental handpieces and use of air and water, such as placing or removing braces require higher measures of protection and will be scheduled accordingly.
-Our team will begin contacting you for appointments next week!
+For example, routine adjustments, growth check-ups, and Invisalign scans will be seen together.
+The appointments requiring the use of dental handpieces and air and water use, such as placing or removing braces, require higher measures of protection and will be scheduled accordingly.

-In our time away we have been hard at work developing our service offerings.
-One of those is our new virtual platform.
-We now have the ability to offer you virtual consultations from the comfort of your home.
-In addition, for those in treatment with our practice, we are able to offer virtual visits, allowing you the option of virtual check-ups with our doctors and staff.
+Our virtual appointments are available to all new and existing patients!
+New patients can schedule virtual consultations from the comfort of your home.
+For those in treatment with our practice, we are able to offer virtual visits, allowing you the option of virtual check-ups with our doctors and staff.
 Our virtual options will allow for the ultimate level of convenience by eliminating trips to the office while assuring that you are receiving the highest level of care that you have grown to expect under the direct supervision of our team.
-Check out our newly updated website to learn more!
+Explore our website to learn more!